 Zakari's reputation as a no-nonsense leader and advisor led to his being asked by a board member of DigiTour, a media company based in Culver City, to advise the co-founders on helping them grow their business.
 DigiTour's investors include Viacom and Ryan Seacrest.

-It was another former colleague, Chris DeWolfe, who finally lured Zakari to his current position at Jam City, a mobile game development studio.
+It was another former colleague, Chris DeWolfe, who in 2016 lured Zakari to his current position at Jam City, a mobile game development studio.
 His role as EVP Corporate Development & General Counsel brings together Zakari's skills as a successful operator and deal maker, as well as his two-decade long legal experience together in a fast moving and fun environment.

 At Jam City, Zakari is responsible for managing all legal operations.
 So far, he has completed several M&A deals including TinyCo, Brainz, Uken Studios, and 231 Play as well as establishing international subsidiaries in Colombia, Argentina, Canada, and Germany.
 He's also established and/or manages relationships with major IP licensors such as Disney (Emoji Blitz, Frozen 2), Marvel (Marvel Avengers Academy), Warner Bros.(Harry Potter:Hogwarts Mystery), Fox (Family Guy, Futurama, Book of Life), and Peanuts Worldwide (Snoopy Pop).
 When Zakari is not working on supporting M&A and licensing, he is responsible for the day to day legal operations of Jam City’s 9 studios in 5 countries with over 600 employees, including corporate governance, compliance, privacy (including COPPA, GDPR, CCPA), contracts, litigation, real estate, and employee matters

 Robert lives in Calabasas, California with his wife and children, and his Rhodesian Ridgeback.